 It's straightforward to apply.
 We outline the steps below.

-We are currently planning a unified portal for applications, but for 2019 entry please use links below to access the admissions portals at *both* universities.
+For 2019 entry please use links below to access the admissions portals at *both* universities and submit separate applications to each.
 The application processes are very similar at both places.

 *Please note that the programme code used for applications is not reflective of the range of areas of the Centre; in particular we are keen to have strong applicants with interests relevant to all areas of Mathematical Modelling, Analysis and Computing, as well as students whose first degree is in other fields of science and engineering.

 We will review all the applications and decide if we wish to invite you for interview.
-Interviews (in person, for UK applicants) are typically conducted during our recruiting days.
+Interviews (in person, for UK applicants) are typically conducted during our recruiting days, but we are able to arrange interviews outside of these days for students with excellent track records who need decisions rapidly.
 Although studentships are capped for overseas applicants, we can take a few each year - interviews for overseas applicants are performed using teleconferencing.

 |Name and Role|